harness/developer-hub/docs/software-engineering-insights/sei-projects-and-collections/manage-collection-cat.md

 :::

-1. In your Harness project, go to the SEI module, select **Account**, and then select **Collection Setup** under **Data Settings**.
+1. In your Harness project, go to the SEI module, select your **Project**, and then select **Collections**.

-   Collection categories are shown as tabs on the **Collection Setup** page.
+   Collection categories are shown as tabs on the **Collections** page.
 This page shows only Collection categories and Collections relevant to the current project.
 Make sure you are in the correct project before creating a Collection category.

 2. Select **Add Custom**.
 3. Enter a **Name** and **Description**.